at2005/p9-integrator/README.md

 Currently in-progress: Generating TNO sim config.

+Note: Units are such that G=1, ie mass is in solar masses, distance is in AU, time is in years, etc.

 ## Compiling

 To compile, run `make` in the root directory.
 This will create a binary in the `bin` directory.
 Currently only tested on H100s, but should work on other GPUs – modify the Makefile to specify an arch flag.
 Ensure that the latest version of CUDA is installed.